LuisCarlosBasurcoMalaga/Vancouver-Building-Permits-Processing-Analysis/README.md

 **Establish hypotheses:** From the patterns and relationships observed, formulate hypotheses about factors influencing delay times.

+## Data Collection and Preparation:

+The dataset was sourced from the City of Vancouver Open Data Portal, which provides publicly available information on building permits issued by the city.

+Permit Types: 'Addition / Alteration', 'New Building' 'Demolition / Deconstruction', 'Salvage and Abatement', 'Outdoor Uses (No Buildings Proposed)', 'Temporary Building / Structure'.
+Attributes: Permit number, issue date, project description, type of work, project value, response time, etc.

 # Dataset:

 + **PermitNumber:** A unique identification number assigned to each permit issued.